ZheLiu1996/Label-Re-correction-and-Knowledge-Distillation/README.md

 numpy >= 1.17.2

-=============================Introduction of the code===================================== preprocessd_data.py:convert the original data with the form of pubtator into the commom input form (e.g. Tricuspid	B-Disease) processd_data.py:
+=============================Introduction of the code===================================== preprocessd_data.py:convert the original data with the form of pubtator into the commom  form (e.g. Tricuspid	B-Disease) processd_data.py:convert the commom form into the model input form